cpliakas/git-wrapper/README.md

     // Add the file, commit the change, and push the commit.
     $git
         ->add('test.txt')
-        ->commit('Added the test.txt file as per the examples) ->push();
+        ->commit('Added the test.txt file as per the examples.')
+        ->push();

 As is the Git command line tool, the repository and refspec can be passed as the